-All of this, in turn, demanded first-rate public administration.
+This demanded first-rate public administration.
 It implied a state apparatus staffed by skilled and enthusiastic civil servants, that could draw on enormous reserves of material resources and expertise, and the integrity of which was beyond question.
 This is not how things have turned out.